JosephineHanna/customerinfo/README.md

 Open terminal inside backend folder and run command java -jar target/customerInfo.jar

 To run the docker file:
-Open terminal inside backend folder and run those commands
+Open terminal inside phone-number folder and run those commands

 docker build --tag=customerinfo:latest .

 docker run -p8887:8888 customerinfo:latest

+Now you can access the app through url http://localhost:8080/

 ## Help
 Please send any questions on email jtakla10@gmail.com if would like to create a support ticket.